KQM-git/TCL/docs/characters/anemo/sucrose.md

 * This buff lasts for 10 seconds.
 * C6 effect can be triggered even when Sucrose is not on the field.
+* This buff persists for its full duration even when this character leaves party.
+Click [here](../../evidence/combat-mechanics/party-mechanics.md#debuffsteam-buffs-with-duration-persist-after-applier-leaves-party) for the finding.

 </TabItem>
 </Tabs>